-As an Intermedia and Interdisciplinary artist, Ayshia uses a varied practice consisting of installation, sculpture, painting, participatory performance, moving image, printmaking and drawing to explore the multi-faceted relationship between society, mythology, food, and power structures.
+As an Intermedia and Interdisciplinary artist, Ayshia uses a varied practice consisting of installation, sculpture, painting, participatory performance, moving image, printmaking, latex-based work and drawing to explore the multi-faceted relationship between society, mythology, food, and power structures.
 She completed her undergraduate degree at The University of Edinburgh and is currently undertaking an MFA in Contemporary Art Practice at Edinburgh College of Art, also part of the UoE.
 Ayshia’s work has been exhibited at local, national and international levels with projects presented in Italy, Greece, England and Scotland.

 The backdrop of a girl who used broken roller-blades to come down dusty stone-ridden roads…